nisrinaishmh/brain-tumor-prediction-using-ml-with-100-accuracy/README.md

 **Task for Mentee from IBM Academy Advance AI Mentor @ Infinite Learning Course**🎓

-**Completed Course:** Practice to explains the code review dataset that has been imported from the Kaggel website and explains the output of the program that has been modified/created.🔭🛸
+**Completed Course:** Practice to explains the code review dataset that has been imported from the Kaggle website and explains the output of the program that has been modified/created.🔭🛸

 ### Mentee Info✨